-ANS 150B Animal Science B (2) Prerequisite: ANS 150A
+ANS 150B: Animal Science B (2)

+Prerequisite: ANS 150A

-A supplement to ANS 150A that provides a complete, indepth, introductory animal science course.
+A supplement to ANS 150A which provides a complete, in-depth, introductory animal science course.
 This two-credit discussion and lecture course will provide further detail on livestock anatomy, physiology, nutrition, genetics and global livestock systems.
 This course is intended to be a more rigorous scientific examination of livestock production.
 (Note: 2 lecture credits)

-FAM 250 Family Finance (3) Prerequisite: ENG 150, MAT 151
+FAM 250: Family Finance (3)